Trantorian1/notes-rust-blockchain/src/p2p_identity.md

 >
 > _Collisions are generally seen as vulnerabilities and a potential attack vector._

 Consider the following example: you and 4 of your friends are playing a guessing game.
 You each guess a random number between 1 and 4, and whoever manages to choose a unique number first wins.
-In this game, it is highly likely for there to be collisions in you answer because the space of possible answers is so small.
+In this game, it is highly likely for there to be collisions in you answers because the space of possible answers is so small.

 Now imagine instead that you and your friends can guess any number between 0 and 1 million.
 The odds of two players guessing the same number becomes very low, to the point where it is _negligible_ (meaning this is so unlikely to happen we can ignore it).